drkbluescience/MED/README.md

 # MED
-minimum edit distance - the minimum number of editing operations needed to transform one string into another:
+Minimum Edit Distance - the minimum number of editing operations needed to transform one string into another:
 - operation/insertion
 - deletion
 - substitution